kamel-beloula/My-Team-Generator/README.md

 ## Usage

 In order to use this application.
 You must cd into the My-team-genreator respository via your CLI.
-Once there, you will need to type in 'npm install' in order to install inquirer.
+Once there, you will need to type in `npm install` in order to install "*inquirer*".
 If inquirer does not get installed, the prompts will not work.
-After that is installed, you type in 'node index.js' to initialize the questions.
-Answer the following prompts and the "team" file should be created in the "output" folder.
+After that is installed, you type in `node index.js` to initialize the questions.
+Answer the following prompts and the "*team*" file should be created in the "*output*" folder.

-## Link to deployed app
+## Link to the deployed app

 Live website [here](https://kamel-beloula.github.io/ReadMe-Generator/).
 Since there is no index.html, the link displays the ReadMe file.